Bernarddjoko-repository/Home_Loan_Prediction/README.md

 ### Project Description
 This project is a Loan Prediction System that uses Machine Learning to determine the likelihood of loan approval based on applicant information such as loan amount, income, debt-to-income ratio, and credit history.

-The project follows an end-to-end machine learning workflow, including:
+The project follows an end-to-end machine learning workflow, including:<br>
-✔ **Data Preprocessing & Feature Engineering
+✔ Data Preprocessing & Feature Engineering<br>
-✔ **Machine Learning Model Selection & Optimization
+✔ Machine Learning Model Selection & Optimization<br>
-✔ **Model Interpretability using SHAP
+✔ Model Interpretability using SHAP<br>
-✔ **API Deployment with Flask & Swagger
+✔ API Deployment with Flask & Swagger<br>

 This project demonstrates skills in data preprocessing, model selection, explainability, and API deployment, making it a valuable portfolio piece for machine learning and MLOps roles.

-Project Challenges
+### Project Challenges
 The main challenges faced in this project included:
 🔹 Imbalanced Data: The dataset had significantly more rejected loans than approved ones.
 🔹 Model Selection: Identifying the best ML model with high accuracy and generalizability.